 Learning is no longer “One and Done”

 Our culture has a simple formula for education: learning = a lesson + perceivable outcomes.
-Often, learning is compartmentalized by time and location.
 We go to school, we graduate, and we check boxes for continuing education.
 Future proofing learning means dismantling this notion of learning as an event that has a start and stop point.

 In Conclusion, Workforce Resilience is the Goal